VinF/deer/docs/user/environments/two_storages.rst

      - :math:`L^{PV}`
      - :math:`20 years`

-.. list-table:: Data used for the LiFePO$_4$battery
+.. list-table:: Data used for the :math:`LiFePO_4` battery
    :widths: 30 10 20

    * - cost